Entanglement and replica symmetry breaking in a driven-dissipative quantum spin glass: Introduction

 Previously, we considered this same setup, but in the limit far above threshold where semiclassical approaches are valid, and considered the process of memory recall in such a device~\cite{Marsh2021eam}.
 Here, we address a very different question, focusing on the (necessarily) quantum dynamics near threshold, and the resulting distribution of low-energy states found.
 A key point of this paper is that the final states at the end of the pumping sequence are classical, yet the ability to recover them relies on quantum dynamics.

 The theoretical possibility of a spin glass phase in a multimode cavity QED system was suggested in Refs.~\cite{Gopalakrishnan2011fag,Strack2011dqs,Gopalakrishnan2012emo}.
 We note that the driven-dissipative nature of the confocal cavity QED quantum spin glass discussed differs from previous theoretical investigations of transverse SK models in the closed-system context~\cite{Ray1989smi,Buttner1990rbf,Rotondo2015rsb,Leschke2021eor,Schindler2022vtg}.
 Experimental observations of RSB in physical settings have been reported in the spectra of semiclassical systems such as random lasers~\cite{ghofraniha2015eeo,gomes2016ool} and nonlinear wave propagation~\cite{pierangeli2017oor}.
-Recent results indicate that RSB in a confocal cavity QED system has been experimentally realized using a network with many XY spins per node~\cite{Kroeze2023rsb}.
+Recent {experimental} results indicate that RSB in a confocal cavity QED system has been realized using a network with many XY spins per node~\cite{Kroeze2023rsb}. {Recent theoretical work has noted that there can be phase transitions in the entanglement and correlations along individual quantum trajectories~\cite{Skinner2019mpt,Li2018qze}, even when such transitions are absent in the trajectory-averaged density matrix~\footnote{This possibility arises because entanglement and connected correlation functions are nonlinear functions of the state along an individual trajectory.}.}